-The Mac offers the broadest format and codec support and systems are available from low power laptops to the iMac for independent users up to the MacPro for facilities that need faster processing.
+The Mac offers the broadest format and codec support and systems are available from low power laptops to the iMacPro.
 To select the best system configuration for your needs it's important to understand how you will use the system.